Sika-Zheng-Lab/Shiba/docs/quickstart/diff_splicing_bulk.md

     If you copy and paste the above example, your experiment.tsv file may contain **spaces** instead of tabs, which will causes an error when you run **Shiba**.
 Please make sure that you are using a **tab** character between the columns.

-!!! info "Under development: you can try with naotokubota/shiba:develop"
+!!! info "Shiba supports long-read RNA-seq data"

     If you have **long-read RNA-seq data** (i.e., PacBio or ONT), please add the 4th column to the `experiment.tsv` file with the value `long` for long-read data and `short` for short-read data.
 For example: